FlamingoFiestaStudio/OlympusGoneWild/.github/CONTRIBUTING.md

 ## Reporting Bugs

 If you encounter a bug or unexpected behavior in the game, please check if it has already been reported by searching the [Issues](https://github.com/FlamingoFiestaStudio/OlympusGoneWild/issues).
-If it hasn't been reported yet, feel free to open a new issue and provide as much detail as possible, including steps to reproduce the issue.
+If it hasn't been reported yet, feel free to open a new issue (using the Bug Report issue template) and provide as much detail as possible.

 ## Requesting Features

 Have an idea for a new feature or improvement?
-We encourage you to discuss it with the community first by opening a [Feature Request](https://github.com/FlamingoFiestaStudio/OlympusGoneWild/issues) issue.
+We encourage you to discuss it with the community first by opening a [Feature Request](https://github.com/FlamingoFiestaStudio/OlympusGoneWild/issues) template issue.
 This way, you can gather feedback and refine your proposal before investing time in development.

 ## Contributing Code